-Clinical research has been a critical component of RGW since the practice opened close to 30 years ago.
+Clinical research has been a critical component of RGW since the practice opened more than 30 years ago.
 Our physicians have always been dedicated to advancing the understanding and treatment of retinal and macular diseases through investigative trials.

 Throughout the years, we have participated in numerous national clinical trials.
 Our highly respected researchers have tested new therapies for age-related macular degeneration (AMD), diabetic retinopathy, vascular occlusive diseases and retinal detachment, and conducted a host of other cutting-edge research.